 Featured Artist Jeff Babko

-DSI INTERVIEW – JEFF BABKO
+SEQUENTIAL INTERVIEW – JEFF BABKO

 Imagine having a “day job” where you get to perform four times a week for an audience of around 2 million people.
 When you’re not doing that, you’re an in-demand session and touring musician working with a diverse array of artists like James Taylor, Frank Ocean, Neil Young, Willie Nelson, Smokey Robinson, Alanis Morrisette, and Toto.
 And, just for fun, you make regular live appearances with some of the leading lights of modern improvisational music.
 That only begins to describe keyboardist and coffeephile Jeff Babko.